flaviofusero/Advent-of-Code-2021/README.md

 ## Day 9
 * Use BFS / DFS to search mazes
 * Use `apply` for columnwise or rowwise operation on matrices

+## Day 11
+* Use complex number to represent 2d grids, so that most operations behave as expected (sums, rotations, distances, ...)